 Men’s Health Beyond 60 and How Home Care Helps You Stay Well

-There has been much more awareness in the community about men’s health in the last decade, mainly because men seek help for their health less than women do.
-This is neither right or wrong, it is just a matter of “wiring”.
+Awareness of men's health in the community has grown over the last decade, mainly because men seek help for their health less than women do.
+This is neither right or wrong, it is just a matter of wiring.

 But as men get older, like women, they become more vulnerable and concerned about staying healthy and well as they age.
 As part of our home care service, we help our male clients think about their health and the support they may need as they get older.
 Our male clients are both single and married, and use our home care services to remain in the comfort of their own home, without the worry they may have to enter into residential aged care later.

 Following are some of the ways in which we encourage our male clients to stay healthy and well, throughout their twilight years, so that they can make these years rewarding and fulfilling.
 We pay attention to all aspects of health - physical, mental and emotional.

 The research is there – the brain can change no matter what your age.
 Parts of the brain are like a muscle, the more you use them, the more they grow and develop.
 When you stop using them, those parts of the brain shrink back to their original size.